 Liveability A city for people Objective 6.
 Services and infrastructure meet communities' changing needs Objective 7.
 Communities are healthy, resilient and socially connected Objective 8.
 Greater Sydney's communities are culturally rich with diverse neighbourhoods Objective 9.
 Greater Sydney celebrates the arts and supports creative industries and innovation Housing the city Objective 10.
 Greater housing supply Objective 11.
-Housing is more diverse and affordable A city of great places Objective 12.
-Great places that bring people together The improvement of the set is interesting of the set of
+Housing is more diverse and affordable Objective 11.
+Housing is more diverse and affordable Objective 11.
+Housing is more diverse and affordable A city of great places

+•

 Objective 13.
-Environmental heritage is identified, conserved and enhanced
+Environmental he eritage is identified, conserved a and

-Productivity
+enhanced

+y

 Jobs and skills for the city

-Objective 22.
 Investment and business activity in centres

-Objective 23.
 Industrial and urban services land is planned, retained and managed

-Sustainabi
+lity

-Sustainabi lity A city in its landscape
+A city in its landscape

-A city in its landscape Urban tree canopy cover is increased
+Urban tree canopy cover is increased

+Public open space is accessible, protected and enhanced

+The Green Grid links parks, open spaces, bushland and walking and cycling paths